livarb/vefa-portal/content/ehf/faq/peppol-bis.md

 ## What is PEPPOL BIS?

-[PEPPOL BIS](/ehf/standard/peppol-bis-v2) is the international version of EHF.
+[PEPPOL BIS](/ehf/standard/peppol-bis-v2) is the international equivalence of EHF.

 ## When to use EHF and when to use PEPPOL BIS?